grromrell/python-forceatlas2/README.md

 Original java code can be found here: http://bit.ly/2azXlsj
 A similar attempt to port ForceAtlas2 can be found here: http://bit.ly/2aLjDGA
-- This port does not implement all features, such as multiprocessing or avoid collision
+- The other port does not implement all features, such as multiprocessing or avoid collision
-- This port does have cython optimization, making the base case faster then this version
+- The other port does have cython optimization, making the base case faster then this version

 Future Goals (to be accomplished as required):
 - Cythonize